SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-api-management.md

 For Azure API Management, you can collect the following logs and metrics:

 * **Gateway Logs**.
+Resource Logs for Azure API Management Gateway.
 To learn more about the resource log schema for Azure API Management, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/api-management/gateway-log-schema-reference).
 The Consumption tier doesn't support the collection of resource logs.
 * **WebSocket Connection Logs**.
+Websocket connection events for API Management Gateway.
 To learn more about the resource log schema for Azure API Management, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/apimanagementwebsocketconnectionlogs).
 The Consumption tier doesn't support the collection of resource logs.
 * **Developer Portal Audit Logs**.
+Diagnostic Logs for API Management Developer Portal API.
 To learn more about the resource log schema for Azure API Management, refer to the [Azure documentation](https://learn.microsoft.com/en-us/azure/api-management/developer-portal-audit-log-schema-reference).
 The Consumption tier doesn't support the collection of resource logs.
 * **Platform Metrics for Azure API Management**.
 These metrics are available in [Microsoft.ApiManagement/service](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/supported-metrics/microsoft-apimanagement-service-metrics) namespace.

 ## Setup